PascalCorpsman/mini_projects/miniprojects/ALT_F2/Readme.md

 # What needs to be done to use it

+Download the tool from the latest [release](https://github.com/PascalCorpsman/mini_projects/releases/tag/latest) and rename it appropriately.

 - Windows user:
   - copy a shortcut to the programm into your "autostart" folder and you are ready to use it.
 - Linux user: